 “When we started the studies over 20 years ago, we thought that people with a genetic predisposition to colon cancer could help us to test whether we could reduce the risk of cancer with either aspirin or resistant starch,” says Sir John Burn, a professor at Newcastle University who co-ran the trial with Mathers.

 “Patients with Lynch syndrome are high risk as they are more likely to develop cancers, so finding that aspirin can reduce the risk of large bowel cancers and resistant starch other cancers by half is vitally important,” Burn says.
-He adds that National Institute for Health and Clinical Excellence (NICE) now recommends aspirin for people at high genetic risk of cancer based on the trial results.
+He adds that the National Institute for Health and Clinical Excellence (NICE) now recommends aspirin for people at high genetic risk of cancer based on the trial results.

 Further research is planned to replicate the unexpected findings of resistant starch’s protective upper GI effect.
 Also, the research team is leading another international trial in 1,800 Lynch syndrome patients to examine whether smaller, safer doses of aspirin can be used to help reduce cancer risk.